dshadoff/TRS-80_TC-8/Theory/README.md

 #### TC-8 Format - Assembling Bits into Bytes

-As stated above for the TRS-80 format, in order to assemble bits into bytes, two things must happen:
+As stated above for the TRS-80 format, in order to assemble bits into bytes, some things must happen:
 1. Synchronization of bits at the byte boundary, and
 2. Agreement of bit sequence
+3. Any inter-byte processing that is necessary

+NOTE:<P>
+An inter-byte gap is represented by a 'long' halfwave (either positive or negative) of roughly 370 microseconds.
+It is important to note that there is an additional bit (a '0' or long halfwave) following each byte in the file, as there are some calculations which need to take place following each byte, which would likely exceed the time needed to detect a short halfwave, potentially causing a misread.
+This additional bit is essentially made to be ignored and thrown away.

 In order to synchronize, the start of a file begins with a series of many long (zero) halfwaves, followed by a single short halfwave (not a full '1' wave).
 This is then followed by a 0xB3 sync byte (10110011 binary).